XiaoxueLeng00/xiaoxueleng00.github.io/_pages/about.md

 I am currently a first-year Ph.D. student in Education (Learning Sciences and Psychological Studies) at UNC Chapel Hill.
 I work as a research assistant under the supervision of [Dr. Matt Bernacki](https://ed.unc.edu/people/matt-bernacki/).
 My research focuses on understanding students’ self-regulated learning behaviors and developing, testing, and implementing effective interventions to support self-regulated learning in real classroom settings.

 In addition, I collaborate with [Dr. Ziyi Kuang](https://www.researchgate.net/profile/Ziyi-Kuang) to investigate how generative learning activities can support student learning, and with Guohao He to examine the influence of parental growth mindset on students’ academic achievement and beliefs.

+I am open to collaborations.
+If you share similar research interests, I would be happy to connect and explore potential opportunities to work together.
 <br/>

 ## Research Interests